kaiuechi/flatiron-microorganism-classification/README.md

 ## Overview

 The aim of this project is to create a classification model that can accurately identify types of microorganisms.
-Such a model is especially valuable in situtations where identification using DNA sequencing techniques would take too long.
+Such a model is especially valuable in situations where identification using DNA sequencing techniques would take too long.
 After training several models on data extracted from microscopic images, the best performing model was able to achieve 98.9% accuracy.
 This final model's performance is sufficient for application to identify microorganisms by genus, although it's performance could be improved with more accurate and balanced data.

 ## Business Problem